 1. Will I be charged for an initial consultation?
 How long is the initial consultation?

 2. How long have you been practicing immigration law?

 3. How much experience do you have in cases like mine, and more importantly, what were the outcomes of those cases?
 What do you think the outcome of my case will be?
 (Be careful with those attorneys who guarantee outcomes!)

 4. Have you ever been the subject of disciplinary action?

 5. What are your fees?
 What services are included?
 How do you expect to be paid (lump sum, installments, etc.)?
 Are your fees or fee structure negotiable?

 6. What is your caseload currently like?
 Do you have the time to commit to my case?

 One way to get a feel for an attorney’s practice is to be observant when you go for your first consultation or through an initial phone call.
-Take special note of the way his or her office is run, whether there is enough support staff, and how professionally you are treated.
+Take special note of how the office is run, whether there is enough support staff, and if you were treated courteously.